City-Bureau/chi-covid-resources/src/markdown/static/about/en.md

 # About

-Chicago COVID Resources was created to help people access updated, verified information for Chicago and surrounding areas during the coronavirus epidemic.
+Chicago COVID Resource Finder was created to help people access updated, verified information for Chicago and surrounding areas during the coronavirus epidemic.

 This website is created and maintained by [City Bureau](https://www.citybureau.org/), a nonprofit, nonpartisan journalism lab based on the South Side of Chicago.
 Our mission is to bring communities together to produce more equitable, impactful media.